zerospiel/docs/docs/appendix/appendix-extend-mgmt.md

 ### Configuring manager settings for CAPI providers

-Starting from k0rdent `v0.3.0`, configuring manager settings for CAPI providers is supported.
+Starting from `v0.3.0`, k0rdent supports configuring manager settings for CAPI providers.
 You can override these settings by defining the `spec.providers[*].config.manager` section.
 The values under the `manager` section should follow the format described here: https://github.com/kubernetes-sigs/cluster-api-operator/blob/v0.18.1/api/v1alpha2/provider_types.go#L126.